8 min read

-Five net interest rate hikes across emerging markets occurred in March 2021, followed by four more in April and another in May, according to Reuters.
+According to Reuters, five net interest rate hikes across emerging markets occurred in March 2021, followed by four more in April and another in May.

 While many larger emerging economies are considering current inflation indicators transitory, they aren’t taking any chances.
-The Banco of México raised its benchmark rate from 4% to 4.25% at the end of June, preceded by raises by Brazil (up to 4.25%) and Russia (gradually raised to its current 5.5%).
+For example, the Banco of México raised its benchmark rate from 4% to 4.25% at the end of June, preceded by raises by Brazil (up to 4.25%) and Russia (gradually raised to its current 5.5%).
 More are expected to follow.

 Credibility has proven key in emerging markets’ ability to navigate the challenges presented by the COVID-19 crisis.
-Those who had a healthy economic outlook prior to the pandemic and a proven track record were able to take bolder, more innovative, and more impactful measures to combat the market downturn of 2020 and get on the road to a faster recovery.
+Those who had a healthy economic outlook before the pandemic and a proven track record could take bolder, more innovative, and more impactful measures to combat the market downturn of 2020 and get on the road to a faster recovery.

 One prominent example is the government bond- and asset-buying strategies employed by emerging markets over the past year.
 At least 18 central banks have implemented their own versions of quantitative easing by implementing asset-purchase programs, including emerging-market countries like Chile, Poland, Hungary, the Philippines, and Ghana.

-So far, the results have been positive — the International Monetary Fund (IMF) reports that bond yields have been reduced by 0.2 to 0.6 percent with little effect on domestic currencies, as central bank purchases have been viewed by investors as catalysts rather than threats.
+So far, the results have been positive — the International Monetary Fund (IMF) reports that bond yields have been reduced by 0.2 to 0.6 percent with little effect on domestic currencies, as investors have viewed central bank purchases as catalysts rather than threats.

 But these and other tactics can’t be successfully employed without established trust on the market, as exemplified by Turkey.
-Investors relinquished their lira-denominated government bonds despite promises from Turkey’s central bank and government to curb inflation and build reserves.
+IDespitepromises from Turkey’s central bank and government, investors relinquished their lira-denominated government bonds to curb inflation and build reserves.

 It’s a challenge that, according to experts, is hard to overcome for any country: